 This increased popularity has brought more choices to the marketplace in terms of hardware and software, with dozens of makes and models to satisfy all requirements.
 So, which one to choose?
 When investing like this in your business, you must complete the right choice to ensure the technology does the job you want and is implemented successfully.
 This article will explore some key considerations when choosing your smart glasses and the software that goes with them.

 Assessing your work environment

 One of the most important factors to consider when deciding on smart glasses is the environment where the glasses will be used.
-Industrial environments can be punishing, so the hardware needs to be able to withstand whatever is thrown at them to keep working and protect the user.
+Industrial environments can be punishing, so the hardware needs to withstand whatever is thrown at them to keep working and protect the user.
 Some of these may include:

 - Lighting – Lighting conditions can affect the camera’s shooting and scanning capabilities and the quality of the AR elements.
 If the glasses need to be operated in poorly lit areas, it should be ensured that the camera’s specs are up to the task.

-- Ambient temperature – In cold storage, steel production, or other work environments with extreme temperatures it’s important to choose smart glasses that are built to withstand them.
+- Ambient temperature – In cold storage, steel production, or other work environments with extreme temperatures, it’s important to choose smart glasses that are built to withstand them.

 Assessing the safety and comfort of the wearer

 Once you have assessed the specific environmental considerations of the workspace where the equipment will be used, you should consider the wearer’s comfort and convenience.
 Getting buy-in from the workforce is crucial to ensure the project’s success.